Michael Turk: Miami Dolphins

 After going undrafted, Turk signed with the Miami Dolphins as an undrafted free agent on April 29, 2023.
 He was waived by the team in favor of Jake Bailey on August 2.

 In November 2023, Turk worked out with the New England Patriots.
 Turk was not signed.

 Personal life

 Turk's uncles are former NFL punter Matt Turk and former NFL long snapper Dan Turk.
 Turk has a YouTube channel called Hangtime, where he makes videos about his experience playing for Oklahoma, fitness, and his Baptist faith, often mentioning some of his favorite Bible verses.
-As of March 2, 2025, he has over 1,900,000 subscribers to his YouTube channel.
+As of January 24, 2026, he has over 3,000,000 subscribers on his YouTube channel.

 On November 19, 2022, he proposed to his now wife, Oklahoma Sooners softball All-American Grace Lyons, on the field following the Bedlam football game.
 The couple got married on June 23, 2023.
 They have one child, a daughter, born in 2025.